 Jump ahead a decade and similar issues continue to face large organizations.

-My recent client challenge in 2019/2020 can be summed up as — How do you improve collaboration, knowledge-sharing, and sensemaking in a much larger globally distributed company?
+My recent client challenge with a global bank in 2019/2020 can be summed up as — How do you improve collaboration, knowledge-sharing, and sensemaking in a much larger globally distributed company with over 200,000 employees?

 We started by grounding on first principles.